chaturay/serverless-artillery/README.md

 ### T3.11.
 Remove assets from AWS
 This section is same as before.
 See [here](#t28-remove-assets-from-aws) for details.

+# Performance test workshop
+We've created a workshop detailing end-to-end usage of serverless-artillery for performance testing.
+Check out our conference-style [workshop](https://github.com/Nordstrom/serverless-artillery-workshop) for step by step lessons on how to set your system up for successful deployment, invocation, and removal.

 # Troubleshooting
 ### Problems installing?